ServiceNowDevProgram/code-snippets/Server-Side Components/Business Rules/Transaction Performance Timer/README.md

 This code_snippet.js script measure execution time of a Business Rules.
-This is seful for debugging slow business rules or integrations.
+This is useful for debugging slow business rules or integrations.